 - Have things changed in your business where an alternative product or service could generate greater value?

 Once you’ve answered all of these questions, you will have a few solid ideas about what you can offer your client to stay.
 You may need to recalibrate your offer but do not drop your pants.
 Not only does it destroy your integrity but there’s nothing more insulting to a client than to be offered a super-sweet deal on the back of terminating their relationship.
 The first thing your client will think is you’ve ripped off all these years and they’ll run for the door.
 Read How To Create An Insanely Easy Strategic Account Plan and use the template to decide which ideas are the best.

 A client terminating is not a done deal.
 Ask them to stay & give them a good reason not to leave.Click To Tweet

 And You See Me, Somebody New

-Ask your client to stay and give them a good reason not to leave.
+Ultimately “please stay” is what to say to any client who is leaving, just don’t ask them until you’ve done your homework and can give them a good reason not to leave.
 This may sound obvious, but in a recent survey by Accenture on customer service 81% of respondents felt the company they abandoned could have done more to keep their business and 51% would have reconsidered their decision if they’d been offered advice or suggestions how to get more value from the partnership.
 By now you’ve got a good idea of what went wrong and how you can fix it.
 Before putting your offer on the table, you’ll need to make sure you’re on the right track by getting some honest feedback from your client.
 It will guide you on which tactics to use to persuade your client to stay.
 In the follow-up meeting (a.k.a. exit interview) ask the same question you asked yourself:

 - Why are you leaving?